pandaadir05/shaynefro-compiler/README.md

 - **Error Handling:** Comprehensive diagnostics with line/column information
 - **Testing:** Built-in test suite and benchmarking tools

-## License

-This project is released under the MIT License.
-Feel free to study, modify, and learn from the code.

 ## Acknowledgments

 Built with a focus on educational value and clean implementation.
 The compiler demonstrates core concepts taught in computer science compiler courses while maintaining production-quality code standards.